-Purchased - If the inventory type is set as purchased for a product, then the product will be available to use in the Sales Order to Purchase Order function.
-When a billing line with a purchased product is posted, the standard cost of the purchase product will be recognized.
+- Purchased - If the inventory type is set as Purchased for a product, then the product will be available to use in the Create Purchase Order from Sales Order function.
+When a billing line with a purchased product is posted, the standard cost of the purchased product will be recognized.

-Manufactured - If an item is marked as manufactured, it will not be available to purchase via the "purchase order fulfill" function on the sales order list view.
-When a billing line with a manufactured product is posted, the standard cost will be recognized of the manufactured product.
+- Manufactured - If an item is marked as Manufactured, it will be available to build via the Create Manufacturing Order button on the Product record or Sales Order list view.
+Additionally, since it is a manufactured product, it can not be purchased.
+When a billing line with a manufactured product is posted, the standard cost will be recognized for the manufactured product.

 Default Vendor - Default vendor is used in the purchase order fulfillment process.
-When you generate purchase orders from sales orders, the default vendor listed on the product will default in the create draft purchase order screen.
+When you generate purchase orders from sales orders, the default vendor listed on the product will default in the Draft Purchase Order screen.

 Serialized - If the product is checked true for serialized, an individual record will be inserted for each inventory movement.
-This allows the user to record an individual serial number for each inventory movement and inventory movements are also required to be entered as whole numbers.
+This allows the user to record an individual serial number for each inventory movement.
+Inventory movements are also required to be entered as whole numbers.

 If a product is not checked true for serialized, then a single inventory record is inserted for movements regardless of the quantity of inventory moved.

-Unit Cost - Unit cost is the standard cost for a purchased or manufactured product.
+Unit Cost - Unit cost is the standard unit cost for a purchased or manufactured product.
 It is important to make sure any Unit Cost value is entered in the base currency of your organization.
-Unit cost should not be changed without considering the effect on inventory movements in process, or the value of inventory on the balance sheet.
-Please see the inventory revaluation section of the help guide before changing the value of unit cost on an inventory asset.
+Unit cost should not be changed without considering the effect on Inventory movements in process, or the value of inventory on the balance sheet.
+Please see the Inventory Utility section of the Knowledge Base before changing the value of unit cost on a product record.

 Minimum Order Quantity - Minimum order quantity is the least amount of units that can be ordered in a single order from a vendor.
-It is used as a reference field in the purchase order fulfillment process for both purchase products and raw materials.
+It is used as a reference field in the purchase order fulfillment process.